Job Standard for Employee Relations Manager

 - Work Type: Professional

 - Function: Employee Relations

-This position manages the Employee Relations department to ensure Boise State University is following federal, state, and university related policies, laws and regulations.
-Interacts with all levels of university leadership regarding employee relations, legal compliance, investigations, discipline, terminations, negotiated separations, and trainings.
-Develops and writes personnel policies and regulations.
+This position manages portions of the Employee Relations department to ensure Boise State University is following federal, state, and university related policies, laws and regulations.
+Interacts with all levels of university leadership regarding employee relations, legal compliance, investigations, discipline, terminations, and negotiated separations.
 Works with a great deal of independent discretion in decision making and execution of responsibilities including supervising employees.